ddeka0/xv6_study/README.md

 #### xv6_study
-This repository contains modified xv6 files along with docker file
+This repository contains xv6 files along with docker file. xv6 files are linked as submodule from the official repo.

 ------------------